zocker-1/zocker-1/README.md

 ## Hi there 👋
+i am Zocker and here you can find some Codes from me, which I provide for everyone!

+I am from Germany🇩🇪 and speak German.
+Here are my [Links](https://premiumway-hosting.de/@zocker).

 <!--
 **zocker-1/zocker-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.